 Derived from the word kholod, meaning cold, the dish is traditionally a New year’s food item and always served cold.
-It is prepared by boiling the meat for 6 to 8 hours, then separating it from the bones and letting it cool down to form a jelly.
+It is prepared by boiling the meat for 6 to 8 hours, separating it from the bones, and cooling down to form a jelly.

 Sel’edka Pod Shuboy